-By making your brand more discoverable online, in search engines and social media platforms, and by using valuable content to engage visitors in an information exchange - their contact information in return for your knowledge - so that ongoing communication can be achieved.
+By making your brand more discoverable online, in search engines and social media platforms, and by using valuable content to engage visitors in an information exchange: their contact information for your knowledge, to begin an ongoing conversation.

 Similarities between inbound and outbound lead generation

 There are only two similarities between these two different approaches to lead generation: